Researching the Statistics

 |17||Mick Long||40||Kerry||Kerry||No Data||No||2001|

 |38||Bridget Rossiter-O'Flynn||43||Wexford||Wexford||No Data||No||2004|

 |44||Sean Egan (D)||63||Clare||Canada||6000||No||2005|

-(Red colour denotes climbers who died during the attempt)
+(D = denotes climbers who died during their expedition)